VarthiniB/AcumaticaNiceLabelIntegration/README.md

 --> Prior to this, please do subscribe to Nice label

-i) Get a subscription key and the cloud account.
+I) Get a subscription key and the cloud account.
 You can check by opening the nice label control centers.

 II) Create the demo labels in NiceLabel Designer and save the save to the cloud account.
 You can find the label on the control center